abhipatel9607/art_gallery/README.md

 ## See Project Live

-You can see EasyBank Landing Page, it's live in netlify [Click here](https://easybank-landing-page-abhishek.netlify.app).
+You can see Art Gallery Project, it's live in netlify [Click here](https://art-gellary-abhishek.netlify.app/).

 ## Features